PwC

+PricewaterhouseCoopers, also known as PwC, is a British multinational professional services network based in London, United Kingdom.

-PricewaterhouseCoopers is an international professional services brand of firms, operating as partnerships under the PwC brand.
-It is the second-largest professional services network in the world and is considered one of the Big Four accounting firms, along with Deloitte, EY and KPMG.
+It is the second-largest professional services network in the world and is one of the Big Four accounting firms, along with Deloitte, EY, and KPMG.
+The PwC network is overseen by PricewaterhouseCoopers International Limited, an English private company limited by guarantee.

-PwC firms are in 157 countries, across 742 locations, with 328,000 people.
-As of 2019, 26% of the workforce was based in the Americas, 26% in Asia, 32% in Western Europe and 5% in Middle East and Africa.
-The company's global revenues were $50.3 billion in FY 2022, of which $18.4 billion was generated by its Assurance practice, $20.7 billion by its Tax and Legal practice and $11.6 billion by its Advisory practice.
+PwC operates in 149 countries, with a global workforce of more than 370,000 people (as of FY 2024).
+As of 2019, 26% of the workforce was based in the Americas, 26% in Asia, 32% in Western Europe, and 5% in Middle East and Africa.
+The company's global revenues were US$55.4 billion in FY 2024, of which $19.5 billion was generated by its Assurance practice, $12.6 billion by its Tax and Legal practice and $23.3 billion by its Advisory practice.

 The firm in its recent actual form was created in 1998 by a merger between two accounting firms: Coopers & Lybrand, and Price Waterhouse.
 Both firms had histories dating back to the 19th century.
-The trading name was shortened to PwC (stylized pwc) in September 2010 as part of a rebranding effort.
+The trading name was shortened to PwC in September 2010 as part of a rebranding effort.
+In April 2025, PwC shut down its operations in nine African countries.

-PricewaterhouseCoopers International Limited, based in London, England, is a co-ordinating entity for the global network of firms.
-It manages the global brand, and develops policies and initiatives, to create a common and coordinated approach in areas such as risk, quality, and strategy.
-It does not provide services to clients.
+The firm has been embroiled in a number of corruption controversies and crime scandals.
+The firm has on multiple occasions been implicated in tax evasion and tax avoidance practices.
+It has frequently been fined by regulators for performing audits that fail to meet basic auditing standards.
+Amid Russia's war in Ukraine, PwC assisted Russian oligarchs to hide their wealth and contributed to bypassing global sanctions placed on Russia over its invasion of Ukraine.

 History

-The firm was created in September 1998 when Coopers & Lybrand merged with Price Waterhouse.

 Coopers & Lybrand

-In 1854, William Cooper founded an accountancy practice in London, England.
+In 1854, William Cooper founded an accountancy practice at No. 13 George Street in London.
 It became Cooper Brothers seven years later when his three brothers joined.

 In 1898, Robert H. Montgomery, William M. Lybrand, Adam A. Ross Jr. and his brother T. Edward Ross formed Lybrand, Ross Brothers and Montgomery in the United States.

 In 1957, Cooper Brothers, along with Lybrand, Ross Bros & Montgomery and a Canadian firm (McDonald, Currie and Co.), agreed to adopt the name Coopers & Lybrand in international practice.

 In 1973, the three member firms in the UK, US and Canada changed their names to Coopers & Lybrand.
 Then in 1980, Coopers & Lybrand expanded its expertise in insolvency substantially by acquiring Cork Gully, a leading firm in that field in the UK.
-In 1990, in certain countries, including the UK, Coopers & Lybrand merged with Deloitte, Haskins & Sells to become Coopers & Lybrand Deloitte; in 1992 they reverted to Coopers & Lybrand.
+In 1990, in certain countries, including the UK, Coopers & Lybrand merged with Deloitte, Haskins & Sells to become Coopers & Lybrand Deloitte; in 1992 it reverted to Coopers & Lybrand.

+The firm relocated from George Street to modern offices designed by Dennis Lennon & Partners at Plumtree Court in 1985, and then moved to new offices designed by Terry Farrell at Embankment Place in 1994.